kaloyan-marinov/resources-on-various-topics/2018-10-11-hh-mm-jack-diederich-stop-writing-classes.md

     (b)
     revert complications later

-[Jack Diederich]
+---

 this is what I tell the guys at work all the time:

-"""
-I hate code and I want as little of it as possible in our product.
+> I hate code and I want as little of it as possible in our product.
-We ship features, we do not ship code.
+> We ship features, we do not ship code.
-We don't have customers because we have lots of code;
+> We don't have customers because we have lots of code;
-we have customers because we have lots of features.
+> we have customers because we have lots of features.

-"""
+---

 this is the biggest overuse of classes you see out in the wild:

 ```python
 class Greeting(object):

     def __init__(self, greeting='hello'):
         self.greeting = greeting

     def greet(self, name):
         return "%s! %s" % (self.greeting, name)